 If you are sure about giving up your appartment you can ask friends or family for room to store your belongings.
 Like this you’ll save yourself some money and probably get some free help with moving to your new appartment once you are back.
 If your friends have no space you need to look for a company to store your stuff.
 The tidier and more organized you pack the less frustration and work when unpacking everything again.

-In case you agreed on any restoring work in your renatl contract it will take some time to get that done aswell.
-So, another concern that wants to be timed right.
+In case you agreed on any restoring work in your rental contract it will take some time to get that done aswell.
+So, another concern that wants to be timed rightly.

 As always you are very welcome to leave additions/suggestions/opinions in the comments!